kata-ai/kata-platform-docs/docs/tutorial/nl-studio.md

 id: nl-studio-tutorial
 title: NL Studio Tutorial
 prev: bot-studio-tutorial
-next: bot-template-tutorial
+next: integration-chatbot-with-nl-studio
 ---

 ## Introduction

-In [Bot studio tutorial](https://temankata.quip.com/xln7AZ62Cno4), we learned how to make keyword-based chatbot to order pizza.
+In [Bot studio tutorial](/tutorial/bot-studio/), we learned how to make keyword-based chatbot to order pizza.
 However, keyword-based chatbot is not so smart.
 In this tutorial we will learn how to enhance the chatbot using NL Studio.

 ## Creating a NL Model with NL Studio